tgvaughan/bacter/doc/index.rst

 set depends heavily on the size of the data set, and the rates of recombination and mutation for the population under study, and the sampling procedure.

+Much of the documentation for Bacter is presented in tutorial form.
+We recommend completing these tutorials before attempting to analyze your own data.

 .. _Bacter: http://tgvaughan.github.io/bacter
 .. _BEAST 2: http://www.beast2.org/